Price hits winning kick with no time left, CU beats Stanford

+Price was promoted this week with James Stefanou dealing with a hip injury.
+Price was instantly mobbed by teammates, briefly falling to the ground and losing his helmet.
+It was Colorado’s first game-winning field goal as time expired since Sept.
+29, 2007, against Oklahoma.

+“A surreal feeling,” said Price, who made three field goals, including a tying one with 7:34 remaining.
+“A lot of people put it all on me for making that kick.
+It was just one kick.
+It was an amazing drive ....
+I just did the last 1% of it.”

-The Buffaloes (4-6, 2-5 Pac-12) need to win their final two games to become bowl eligible.
+Shenault and the offense did the rest for the Buffaloes (4-6, 2-5 Pac-12), who need to win their final two games to become bowl eligible.

+Quarterback Steven Montez methodically drove the Buffaloes down the field to set up the winning score.
+The drive was aided by a pass interference call on Stanford’s Kyu Blu Kelly, who reached out to slow down Tony Brown on a deep pass.
+Colorado also went for it on fourth-and-short at the Stanford 34, with Shenault Jr. taking a handoff and churning for the yardage — banged up knee and all.

 Stanford (4-5, 3-4) must win two of its final three contests to extend its bowl streak to 11 straight seasons.